Read 340 words

-Another outcome of the reduced press attention I’m hearing about is salespeople (partnerships teams, you’re guilty too) asking marketing departments more and more, “what can you give me that I can put in front of my network?
+Another outcome of the reduced press attention I’m hearing about is salespeople (partnerships teams, you’re guilty too) are asking marketing departments more and more, “what can you give me that I can put in front of my network?
 Any PR stories?”

 The initial batch will be centered around modern approaches to securing media coverage for B2B companies. starting with this blog post on how to craft effective email pitches.

 It’s up to you to find great stories within your business and the appropriate reporters to send email pitches to, but at the very least, what I’ll share should help you understand what an up-to-date PR program looks like, as well as what it should offer reporters.

 Stay crafty and persistent.